Stefanos Voskaridis

 Stefanos Voskarides (Στέφανος Βοσκαρίδης; born 1 February 1980) is a Cypriot retired football striker.
 Now he serves as assistant coach and board advisor at Cypriot Second Division club Othellos Athienou.

 Career

 Born in Paphos, Cyprus, Voskarides began playing football for Cypriot side Evagoras Paphos in 1996–1997.
-Moreover, from 1997-1999 Voskarides was playing for Apollon Limassol.
+Moreover, from 1997 to 1999 Voskarides was playing for Apollon Limassol.
 The year 1999, he was acquired by Greek Alpha Ethniki side PAOK.
 He stayed with the club until 2004, twice winning the Greek Football Cup in 2001 and 2003.
 Voskarides left PAOK and signed with fellow, newly promoted Alpha Ethniki side Ergotelis.
 At the end of the season continued his career in the Beta Ethniki, the second tier of the Greek football league system, featuring for Veria and Kallithea until he returned to Cyprus in the summer of 2008, signing a contract with Anorthosis Famagusta.